 - Travel date: 1st May 2008

 "Foursome of 3 females and a male ( F 45's.
 M 55) Hotel was excellent.
 Food regards of morning, midday or evening was excellent.
 Best place to visit was Corfu town, daytime for shopping, nightime for a laugh.
 Hotel is fairly isolated but standards are excellent.
 Pay no more than 7 euro to be taken to Gourvia, agree price before you get into the taxi.
 Beaches were great, no fighting the Germans for sun beds.
 Towels for the beach supplied everyday.
 Gourvia visit it once and you see everything.
 Nice lazy holiday if your job is very demanding.
 Not much for the children.
 If you prefer no children around then this is the place.
 Pool water is sea water and was a bit cold ( Sept 14 2007) as to the sea.
 Beach water area had a lot of fish that will nibble the 'bugs' off of your legs if you keep still, quite harmless.
 All in all a quiet hotel good for relaxing but will be to quiet for younger people unless just married.
 Stay away from Virginas in Gouria food is not that nice.
 Try the local old town (5minutes walk) eateries, best 2 are opposite each other but cannot remember their names (Harry's I think).
-Would not visit Corfu again not enough to do or a lot going on but if you want quite try it.
+Would not visit Corfu again not enough to do or a lot going on but if you want quite try it. mike & Lyn"

 - Travel date: 7th January 2008

 Lovely relaxing break

 - Travel date: 7th October 2007

 Relaxing holiday with great views.

 - Travel date: 29th August 2007

+"We went to Kontokali Bay hotel a week ago.
+We truly didnt want to leave the place.
+The new rooms with the pool are Fantastic!!
 The whole hotel including the beaches were of very high standard.
 But havent told you the best....The newly opened Spa.
 Although they told us it was the first year of operation it was remarkable.
 It reminded you of Asian standards!
 Definently the best Spa we have visited in Greece...A truly pampering week!!"